ikh10/Py2/README.md

 - Provides feedback on whether the guess is too high or too low
 - Limits the user to 6 attempts to guess the correct number
 - Reveals the correct number if the player fails to guess within 6 attempts

+---

+### 4. ✅ Factorial Calculator

+Calculates the factorial of a number using a for loop.

+**Features:**
+- Accepts a number from the user via terminal input
+- Calculates factorial using a simple for loop
+- Handles small to large integers accurately
+- Returns the result in a clear and readable format

+---